ilyasakin/GuidMcp/README.md

 ## Overview

-This project implements an MCP server that exposes a single tool for generating GUIDs (Globally Unique Identifiers).
+This project implements an MCP server that exposes tools for generating GUIDs (Globally Unique Identifiers).
 The server uses the stdio transport protocol to communicate with MCP clients, making it easy to integrate with various AI assistants and development tools.

 ## Features

 - **Generate GUID**: Creates a new random GUID in standard string format
+- **Generate Multiple GUIDs**: Creates multiple GUIDs in a single call for improved efficiency
 - **Lightweight**: Minimal dependencies and fast startup time
 - **Cross-platform**: Runs on Windows, macOS, and Linux
 - **Standards-compliant**: Uses the standard .NET `Guid.NewGuid()` implementation